 - Care for our environment

 Character education is vital to the wellbeing and development of our girls, so it’s embedded across all of our provision.
 Character education requires the support and cooperation of parents, teachers, students and members of the wider community.
-Each month, we focus on a new virtue that highlights one of the core values.
+We focus on different virtues periodically throughout the year.

-For the Youth Service this means monthly ‘Heroines’ workshops on a virtue for girls, mothers and mentors, and guidance for mentors and club leaders on how to bring personal development into weekly sessions.
-The Adult Service introduce character themes into their ESOL classes, and the PEACH Plus programme run by the Family Service has personal development at its core, underpinning the interventions (in the areas of family stability, health and wellbeing, career and employment, education; and financial management).
+For the Youth Service this means regular ‘Heroines’ workshops focussing on a virtue for girls, mothers and mentors, and projects designed to put them into action; and guidance for mentors and club leaders on how to bring personal development into weekly sessions.
+The Adult Service introduce character themes into their ESOL classes, and the PEACH Plus programme run by the Family Service has personal development at its core, underpinning all the interventions (in the areas of family stability, health and wellbeing, career and employment, education; and financial management).